Hoarseness, an abnormal change in your voice, is a common condition that’s often experienced in conjunction with a dry or scratchy throat.

 If your voice is hoarse, you may have a raspy, weak, or airy quality to your voice that prevents you from making smooth vocal sounds.

-This symptom commonly stems from an issue with the vocal cords and may involve an inflamed larynx.
+This symptom commonly stems from an issue with the vocal cords and may involve an inflamed larynx (voice box).
 This is known as laryngitis.

 - stomach acid reflux

 - drinking caffeinated and alcoholic beverages

-- screaming or overusing your vocal cords
+- screaming, prolonged singing, or otherwise overusing your vocal cords

 - inhaling toxic substances